SOBotics/Belisarius/README.md

 ### The question/answer body is run through the following filters:

- - TextRemoved; 80% or more of the body must have been removed and then it must have a Jaro Winkler score of less than 0.6
+ - TextRemoved; 80% or more of the body must have been removed and then it must have a [Jaro Winkler][3] score of less than 0.6
  - BlacklistedWords; certain words are appended to posts.
 The bot reads a separate file for questions and answers.
 Both hold a list of keywords to watch for
  - CodeRemoved; the bot watches for all code being removed
  - FewUniqueCharacters; the body must either be 30 plus characters long and have less than 7 unique characters or be 100 plus characters long and have less than 16 unique characters